Is there a bus from Vancouver to Victoria? Yes, though there are technically two options which I’ll get into shortly.

 Where to Buy Vancouver to Victoria Bus Tickets

-The advantage of Viator (a Tripadvisor company) is that they’ll instantly deliver downloadable tickets, and they have free cancellation up until 24 hours before your departure.
+The advantage of this Tripadvisor affiliate is that they’ll instantly deliver downloadable tickets.
+And they also offer a low price guarantee and free cancellation until 24 hours before your departure.

-Here’s a quick walkthrough of how to get to Victoria from Vancouver by bus using this simple system:
+Here’s a quick walkthrough of how to get to secure tickets using this simple system:

 These buses run three times a day – you can check out the scheduling and get more info using the orange button below: